EI-CoreBioinformatics/portcullis/README.md

-#Portculis
+#Portcullis

 ##Installation:

   - If you cloned the git repository you must first run "./autogen.sh" to create the configure and make files for your project.
 Do not worry if this fails due to missing dependencies at this stage.
 If you downloaded a source code distribution tarball then you can skip this step.
-  - Portculis depends on samtools.
-Instead of having to install this separately we provide the source code bundled and customised for portculis here.
+  - Portcullis depends on samtools.
+Instead of having to install this separately we provide the source code bundled and customised for portcullis here.
 To compile samtools change into the samtools directory and simply type ```make```
   - Now, for a typical installation on a machine where you have root access type ```./configure; make; sudo make install;```

 The configure script can take several options as arguments.
-One commonly modified option is ```--prefix```, which will install portculis to a custom directory.
-By default this is "/usr/local", so the portculis executable would be found at "/usr/local/bin" by default.
-In addition, some options specific to managing KAT dependencies located in non-standard locations are:
+One commonly modified option is ```--prefix```, which will install portcullis to a custom directory.
+By default this is "/usr/local", so the portcullis executable would be found at "/usr/local/bin" by default.
+In addition, some options specific to managing portcullis dependencies located in non-standard locations are:

   - ```--with-doxygen``` - for specifying a custom doxygen directory (doxygen is only required for generating code documention.

 Type ```./configure --help``` for full details.

-The Makefile for portculis can take several goals.
+The Makefile for portcullis can take several goals.
 Full details of common make goals can be found in the INSTALL file.
 Typically, the following options can optionally used by KAT:

   - ```make check``` - runs unit tests.
 Requires boost unit test framework to be installed and available.
   - ```make dist``` - packages the installation into a tarballed distributable.